We answer your questions on Breast Implant Replacement

 A common reason for breast implant replacement is that the patient is unhappy with the size of their original implants and would like to have a bigger or smaller implant instead.

-Do I have to have my implants exchanged with the same plastic surgeon that I had my original breast augmentation with?
+Do I have to have my implants exchanged with the same plastic surgeon who did my original breast augmentation?

 However, we understand that this may not always be possible, nor is it essential.